 At USA Fibroid Centers, we aim to educate women about uterine fibroids, fibroid symptoms, and the full range of available fibroid treatment options.
 We encourage you to seek treatment if you are suffering from painful or debilitating symptoms.
 Before making any treatment decisions, we recommend consulting with a fibroid specialist to learn about both surgical and non-surgical options.

 Uterine fibroids are non-cancerous tumors that grow within or on the uterus.
 While some patients develop a single fibroid, others experience multiple growths.
 They range in size from that of a tiny seed to as large as a melon — with the largest weighing over 20 pounds.
 Understandably, sufferers often ask, “are uterine fibroids dangerous?” and may even believe fibroid tumors are cancerous.

-So what do uterine fibroids look like and how are uterine fibroids diagnosed?
+These benign growths are formed from smooth muscle cells and fibrous tissue.
 Fibroids are usually round and firm — and appear this way on an ultrasound or MRI.
 These types of imaging tests are useful diagnostic tools, though fibroids are often first detected during a routine pelvic exam.
 Doctors and researchers are still investigating what causes uterine fibroids to grow in the first place.

 Types of Uterine Fibroids

 Uterine fibroids come in several different types, classified by location within the uterus.
 The type, size, location, and number of growths impact which fibroid tumors in uterus symptoms occur, as well as their severity.
 Be on the lookout for these signs of fibroid tumors:

 - Anemia-induced fatigue

 - Severe cramps or pelvic pressure